Explore Miranda at collections.folger.edu

 In September 2017, the Andrew W. Mellon Foundation awarded a grant to Amherst College, for the benefit of the Folger Shakespeare Library, to build a full digital asset platform.
 This platform, called Miranda, will be the primary foundation for the Folger's future digital projects.

-Miranda will contain virtually all of the Folger’s publicly available digital assets, which range from various kinds of texts to images, videos, audio recordings, and databases.
+Miranda is currently in beta at collections.folger.edu.
+At the project's conclusion by the end of 2019, Miranda will contain virtually all of the Folger’s publicly available digital assets, which range from various kinds of texts to images, videos, audio recordings, and databases.
 Going far beyond a simple repository for digital materials, the platform will also host digital exhibitions, publications, and software applications.

 Miranda will foster new collaborative possiblities with cultural institutions around the world that have complementary collections.
 This will enable the Folger to acquire, catalog, and share digital resources — born within the Folger, or elsewhere — which might otherwise be lost or unavailable to the public.
 This generous grant follows on an earlier award from the Mellon Foundation in September 2016, which provided funding for the platform prototype.
-That prototype is now publicly available at collections.folger.edu, and contains a small sample of our collections and a subset of the features that will appear in the full platform.

 How is the platform built?